scoggeshall/scoggeshall/README.md

 ## 📬 Get in Touch

 - Connect with me on LinkedIn https://www.linkedin.com/in/sean-coggeshall/
 - Thanks for stopping by!
-Let's connect and continue to create together 🚀

 <!--